xBromsson/elixir_rpg/README.md

     - Monstor Creator

-  - Other Possible Features of Elixir_RP:
+  - Other Possible Features of Elixir_RPG:
     - Character Creator
     - One Shot Creator
     - Item Creator